openqasm/openqasm/source/language/openpulse.rst

 Neutral atoms
 ~~~~~~~~~~~~~

-In this simple example, the signal chain is composed of two electro-optic modulators (EOM) and
+In this example, the signal chain is composed of two electro-optic modulators (EOM) and
 an acousto-optic deflector (AOD).
 The EOMs put sidebands on the laser light while the AOD diffracts
 the light in an amount proportional to the frequency of the RF drive.
 This example was chosen
 because it is similar in spirit to the work by Levine et al._:cite:`levine2019` except that phase